BCDevOps/platform-services/apps/artifactory/artifactory-ha/README.md

 | artifactory-data | ReadWriteMany | Shared Data file storage (Binary data) |
 | artifactory-backup | ReadWriteMany | Shared backup file storage (Pre-built?) |

+Note that 00-artifactory-prereq.yaml and 00-patroni-pgsql.yaml create the necessary PVCs, so you need not make them manually.

 Outstanding:
 Add an object store for eventual storage of binary data.
 This will allow local node storage to be used for staging and caching.
 This can be added to the storage chain later.